Rail transport in Sweden: Operators

 Passenger traffic on Swedish railways consists of commercial long-distance lines as well as regional and local trains, which are always subsidised by the regional public transport authorities.
 As measured by train kilometres, the commercial lines correspond to 28% of the traffic (in 2016), the rest being subsidised local and regional rail traffic.

-The major national commercial passenger train operator is state-owned SJ, which has a comprehensive network of commercially operated routes between the major cities with few, if any, stops in smaller towns.
+The major national commercial passenger train operator is state-owned SJ, which has a comprehensive network of commercially operated routes.
+High speed routes are operated between the major cities with few stops in smaller towns, and InterCity and Regional routes are available throughout the country, serving smaller towns and stations.
 Between the major cities in southern Sweden, SJ operates the high-speed train X 2000 (200 km/h) on an hourly basis.
 VR Snabbtåg Sverige operates high-speed trains (200 km/h) between Stockholm and Gothenburg.
-Snälltåget operates the route Stockholm-Malmö-Copenhagen (Høje Taastrup)-Hamburg-Berlin.
+Snälltåget operates the route Stockholm-Malmö-Copenhagen-Hamburg-Berlin.
 Tågab operates services Gothenburg-Skövde-Karlstad, Gothenburg-Trollhättan-Karlstad-Stockholm, Gothenburg-Falun and Karlstad-Alvesta.
 Fares in the commercial traffic can be complex and usually vary depending on demand.

 The subsidised traffic covering most Swedish railway routes are handled and marketed by the different regional transport authorities, such as Skånetrafiken, Västtrafik and Storstockholms lokaltrafik.
 Usually, tickets to these trains are sold by the regional public transport authority also holding full responsibility for the trains despite contracting SJ or a private operator, sometimes from another country, to actually run the trains.
 Many regional train systems, such as Øresundståg, Krösatågen, Västtågen, Norrtåg and Mälartåg are joint ventures where different regional public authorities are involved.
 Tram systems are used in Gothenburg, Norrköping, Stockholm and, since 2020, Lund.
 There is a metro system in Stockholm, the Stockholm Metro.

 While most current railway lines of Sweden were determined and built by the state, and receive their technical upkeep from the public as well, SJ no longer holds a monopoly on operating and owning passenger trains where such can be run profitably on a commercial basis.
 Large parts of the rail network serve parts of the country which do not generate enough passenger or cargo traffic to make a profit, and on some of these stretches SJ has held a de facto monopoly until recently (2010, see below in this section).
 Average speed is an important factor regarding profitability (more distance per hour means more income per hour).
 All subsidised and commercial traffic is operated on state-owned tracks, except Inlandsbanan, Roslagsbanan and Saltsjöbanan which are locally or regionally owned and Arlandabanan which is owned by private interests.

 A decision was made in March 2009 to cancel the monopoly for SJ.
 By autumn 2009, free competition was allowed on Saturdays and Sundays when there is more room on the tracks, and competition was allowed to a full extent by autumn of 2010.
 In 2019, the Swedish railways were called 'the most deregulated railways in the world'.

 Rail traffic is supervised by the Swedish Transport Administration (Trafikverket), a government agency.